dsccommunity/xPSDesiredStateConfiguration/README.md

 * **[String] StandardOutputPath** _(Write)_: The file path to which to write the standard output from the process.
 Any existing file at this file path will be overwritten.
 This property cannot be specified at the same time as Credential when running the process as a local user.
 * **[String] StandardErrorPath** _(Write)_: The file path to which to write the standard error output from the process.
 Any existing file at this file path will be overwritten.
 * **[String] StandardInputPath** _(Write)_: The file path from which to receive standard input for the process.
 This property cannot be specified at the same time as Credential when running the process as a local user.
-* **[String] WorkingDirectory** _(Write)_: The file path to the working directory under which to run the file.
+* **[String] WorkingDirectory** _(Write)_: The file path to the working directory under which to run the process.
 This property cannot be specified at the same time as Credential when running the process as a local user.

 #### Read-Only Properties from Get-TargetResource

 * **[UInt64] PagedMemorySize** _(Read)_: The amount of paged memory, in bytes, allocated for the process.
 * **[UInt64] NonPagedMemorySize** _(Read)_: The amount of nonpaged memory, in bytes, allocated for the process.
 * **[UInt64] VirtualMemorySize** _(Read)_: The amount of virtual memory, in bytes, allocated for the process.